 We have a subscription to Hulu and we love it.
 We actually just upgraded our traditional Hulu subscription to Hulu with Live TV for a few months so that we could watch our favorite college football games this season and are really enjoying the live TV access it offers.

 Unfortunately, you can’t watch Discovery Channel on Hulu with Live TV.
 Thankfully, you can stream episodes of some of its most popular shows on legacy Hulu.
-Even better news about this option is that Hulu is just $7.99 per month – though you can often find it for $5.99 per month.
+Even better news about this option is that Hulu is just $5.99 per month.

 Hulu owns the rights to broadcast a number of popular Discovery Channel shows, including some that are no longer airing, which makes it a solid on-demand option.
 If watching Discovery Channel live isn’t a deal-breaker for you, Hulu could be the right option for you.

 Hulu makes it easy to watch Discovery Channel without cable by putting all of its content, which includes full seasons of 28 popular shows, into one spot.

 If you want to learn more about Hulu and what’s in its massive library of on-demand content, read our Hulu review now.

 As with other streaming services, you can try Hulu Live for free for 7 days to test out the service.

 There’s a lot to like about DirecTV Now as a cable alternative.
 For starters, its menu and navigation are very easy to figure out and to use.
 It also offers an array of popular channels at a high streaming quality.